 Ms Mudiliar joined FNU in late 2017 with 6 years of Marketing and PR experience in Higher Education across the Pacific.
-She is a creative Branding, PR and Communications professional with over 9 years of experience in International Trade and Higher Education sectors.
-She has successfully managed and coordinated marketing campaigns and events for the respective companies that she has worked for which included advertising, design, media liaison, public relations, brand building, fund control as well as market research.
+She is a creative Branding, PR and Communications professional with over 9 years of experience in International Trade and Higher Education media liaison, public relations, brand building, fund control as well as market research.